-For new investment assets that are not depreciable property, but are allowed depreciation-like deductions, the new investment asset deduction would similarly reduce the value used for quantifying the deduction the asset is otherwise entitled to.
-The following sections discuss assets that would be eligible for Investment Boost and are not depreciable property.
+For new investment assets that are not depreciable property, but are allowed depreciation-like deductions, the new investment asset deduction similarly reduces the value used for quantifying the deduction the asset is otherwise entitled to.
+The following sections discuss assets that are eligible for Investment Boost and are not depreciable property.
 It discusses when the rules differ from the rules outlined above.